RexusWolf/board-games-store-kata/README.md

 ### Level 4

+Given a constant placement orientation, **consider you can rotate or not each game** so you can made the most of the space available.

+### Level 5

+Given a constant rotation criteria, **consider you can change the placement orientation of each game** so you can made the most of the space available.

+### Level 6

 Consider you can **freely change placement and orientation for each game** so you can made the most of the space available.